tae898/taewoon.kim/_posts/2024-10-16-p-value-bayesian.md

 the coin.
 This is exactly what we expect: with more data, we should get a more accurate estimate of the true probability.

+So, after all this analysis, we might conclude that $$ \theta $$ is very close to 0.501.
+But wait—does this mean the coin is truly fair?
+Should we say this is a fair coin then?
-Moreover, Bayesian methods allow for other advanced techniques like **Bayesian Hypothesis Testing**, which can be used to directly compare hypotheses.
-But that is a topic for a future post.
+The Bayesian approach allows us to answer this with further analysis, specifically through **Bayesian Hypothesis Testing**, which directly compares hypotheses.
+However, that is a topic for a future post.

 ## Conclusion: Moving Beyond p-Values